joyemang33/joyemang33.github.io/_news/2025sigmod.md

 related_posts: true
 ---

-Our paper `"Finding Functional Bugs in Spatial Data Engines"` was accepted by `SIGMOD2025`.
+Our paper *Finding Functional Bugs in Spatial Data Engines* was accepted by *SIGMOD2025*.